threeaims/typescript-coverage-sourcemap/README.md

 npm run watch
 ```

-This will re-run the coverage check on every change.
+This will re-run the coverage check on every change (it uses a gulp watch which
+TypeScript supports so not everything needs re-scanning).

 Caution: